Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Simulation Models

-We adopt a numerical code developed by \citet{Sun2007} using an adjustable time-step 4th order Ronge-Kutta method with accuracy of $10^{-9}$.
-40,000 protons with initial energy in the shock front frame $E_0=30$ KeV and gyro-radius $r_g\approx5~{\rm m}$ are injected with isotropic distribution in the upstream with a distance $d=1.1 r_g$ to the shock front.
-Particles' simulations are performed with total time $t_{total}=6.6~\rm{ms}$, but without space limitation.
+We adopt a numerical code developed by \citet{Sun2007} (also used in \citet{KongEA2017} and \citet{QinEA2018}) using an adjustable time step fourth-order Runge-Kutta method with an accuracy of $10^{-9}$ to obtain test particle trajectories by solving the equation of motion of particles, Equation (\ref{eqs:Newton}).
+A total of 60,000 protons with an initial energy of $E_{in}=30$ keV in the shock frame are isotropically injected in the upstream with a distance $d=1.1 r_g$ to the shock front, where $r_g$ is the proton gyroradius. \textbf{The simulations of test particles are performed with an longest acceleration time of $t_{acc}=500~\rm{ms}$ without space limitations.}